RevealBi/Documentation/en/filters/dashboard-filters-properties.md

 2. (*Optional*) **Show only when Measure has data** - select a *Measure* to limit the dashboard filter values list to those that contain data for a certain Measure.

-For example, if you use the *Product* Dimension as a *Displayed element* to filter sales data in a visualization, your dashboard filter will show a list of products (e.g. bikes, clothes, etc).
+For example, if you use the *Product* Dimension as a *Displayed element*, your dashboard filter will show a list of products (e.g. bikes, clothes, etc).
 By additionally selecting the *Internet orders* Measure for *Show only when Measure has data* field, you will exclude dashboard filter values, which do not contain information about the *Internet orders* Measure.
 So, if there are no internet orders of bikes, the _bike_ product will not show up in the _Dashboard Filters_ list.

 ### Next Steps